Menu Editor

 Menu settings

-Configure price display, currency, allergen disclosure, and dietary icons.
+Configure price display, currency, allergen numbers, and dietary icons.

 Publish & share